When higher-level players develop and use their pickleball serve as more of a weapon, the return of serve becomes more important.

 Once you feel comfortable, begin mixing up your return positions randomly.
 Be sure to hit returns on your forehand and backhand side.

-As you hit the return make sure you practice the motion you’ll make after your return of serve in a game.
+As you hit the return, practice the motion you’ll make after your return of serve in a game.
 For example, if you prefer charging the net, practice transitioning forward after each hit.
-If you prefer a more conservative approach of remaining at the baseline, do so.
+If you prefer a more conservative approach, remain at the baseline.
 This will help build the muscle memory you need to succeed in competitive matches.

 Should you stay back after the return of serve in pickleball singles?